-At the end of each semester, the faculty will hear students perform in “juries.”
-The fall semester juries are for seniors.
-Spring juries are for everyone else.
+At the end of each semester, the music performance faculty will hear students perform in “juries.”
+The fall semester juries are for Performing Arts majors (music and integrated concentrations) and music minors.
+Spring juries are for everyone.
 Private instructors may, in some cases, excuse non-major students from having to play a jury, but this is unusual.
 Dates and times for juries are sent to students in

-advance and are also posted (outside of MH 25) prior to the jury date.
-If the assigned time is not possible, it is your responsibility to contact the Department Chair to reschedule.
+advance and are also posted prior to the jury date.
+If the assigned time is not possible, it is your responsibility to contact the Music Office to reschedule.

-Singers are required to have juries accompanied, and usually a member of the music faculty will be present at the jury to accompany you, unless you arranged on your own to bring someone else.
+Singers are required to have juries accompanied, and usually a staff accompanist will be present at the jury to accompany you, unless you arranged on your own to bring someone else.
 If you expect to be accompanied and do not have your own accompanist, you MUST make sure that the accompanist has a copy of the music to use (and use the guidelines provided in the Accompanist section of this handbook for information on how to prepare a copy).